Best Startup Crowdfunding Platforms 2025: Top Picks

 4. StartEngine: A Leader in Equity Crowdfunding

-StartEngine has emerged as a dominant force in US equity crowdfunding, raising over $1.2 billion across more than 1,000 rounds.
+StartEngine has emerged as a dominant force in US equity crowdfunding.
+It has raised over $1.2 billion across more than 1,000 rounds.
+For example, Atombeam achieved the fastest StartEngine raise to reach a $20M milestone in 2025.
+StartEngine has access to over 1.8 million potential investors, providing a vast network for startups to tap into.
 This platform connects startups with accredited and non-accredited investors, making it accessible to a broad audience.

 5. CircleUp: Empowering Consumer Brands